rilianx/Research/papers/convexity_detection.md

 ### Decision Focused Learning

+**Idea:** to train a predictive model using the quality of the decisions which it induces via the optimization algorithm

 These components are typically approached separately: a **machine learning model** is first trained via a measure of predictive accuracy, and then its predictions are used as input into an **optimization algorithm** which produces a decision.

 In decision focused learning, the machine learning model is directly trained in conjunction with the optimization algorithm to produce high quality decisions.
 The main idea is to use a **continuous relaxation of the discrete problem** to propagate gradients through the optimization procedure.